HackYourFutureBelgium/working-with-code/assignments.md

-# Working With Code: Week 1 Homework
+# Working With Code: Assignments

 Your homework this week is all about getting ready for a successful time at HYF.
 Without drowning in code you'll start learning to: